 Many travelers use a cover to protect their toothbrush between uses, but it turns out that enclosing moist bristles can create an environment that encourages even more bacteria growth.
 However, if you leave your toothbrush out in the open air of a bathroom, it can end up accumulating fecal bacteria from the flushing of the toilet.
 (Side note: You should be putting the lid down before you flush.)

 Even more versatile than hand sanitizing gel, antibacterial wipes can be used not only to clean your hands but also to sterilize items where germs frequently gather—like your smartphone, your airplane tray table, and the TV remote at your hotel.
-Wet Ones are some of the handiest products for germaphobes to carry; they come in small individual packets that you can easily transport in your purse, backpack, or pocket.
+Individually wrapped wipes are some of the handiest products for germaphobes to carry, as they can be easily transported in your purse, backpack, or pocket.

 If a quick wipe-down of your phone doesn’t feel like enough, invest in a device specifically designed to sanitize smartphones.
 The battery-powered PhoneSoap Go sanitizes and charges your phone at the same time, using ultraviolet light to kill nearly 100 percent of germs in about 10 minutes.